FTA announces $300 million in ferry grants

 The Maine Department of Transportation will receive approximately $16.6 million to modernize rural ferry terminals in Lincolnville and Islesboro, in northeast Maine, that were built in 1959.
 The project will improve safety, and state of good repair, and support the future operation of a new hybrid ferry that will service these two communities.

-Projects were selected for funding based on criteria in the Notice of Funding Opportunity r FTA received 43 eligible project proposals totaling $638.7 million in requests.
+Projects were selected for funding based on criteria in the Notice of Funding Opportunity.
+The FTA received 43 eligible project proposals totaling $638.7 million in requests.

 - See more selected projects HERE